-Java Green peafowl are often considered to be more beautiful and regal birds than the India Blue and all their mutations.
-The Java Green is the most vividly coloured of the three green subspecies.
-Although the birds are beautiful, they are not easy to raise.
-Greens are flightier than blues, and can be aggressive towards humans and other birds.
-They also are very susceptible to the cold and need to be raised in heated or insulated aviaries during the winter in colder areas.
-However, if one can deal with these considerations, greens are very wonderful birds to own.
+Java Green peafowl are often considered the more beautiful and regal birds over the Indian Blues.
+But they are more of a challenge to keep.
+Greens are flightier than Blues, and can be aggressive towards humans and other birds.
+They are also quite susceptible to the cold and need heated or insulated aviaries over winter in cooler regions.
+If you can deal with these considerations, greens are very wonderful birds to own.

-The Java Green is a subspecies of the Green Peafowl (Pavo muticus) a true type species.
-Javanese peafowl are found in the wild as well as captivity, but it is estimated only 1,000 or so survive in their native habitat.
+The Java Green is a subspecies of the Green Peafowl (Pavo muticus), a true type species.
+Javanese Peafowl are found in the wild as well as in captivity, but it is estimated that only 1,000 or so survive in their native habitat.

-Green peafowl are taller and leaner than the blues, and brighter in colour.
+Green peafowl are taller and leaner than the blues, appearing more athletic.
 The crest is tall and tightly bundled.
-The facial skin includes a region of light blue and a bright yellow loral patch.
-The head and neck are metallic green, the shoulders bluish-green, and the abdomen a dark green.
+They are also more colourful, their faces having light blue and a bright yellow patch.
+The head and neck are metallic green, shoulders bluish-green, and abdomen a dark green.

 A female Java Green Peahen is more brightly coloured than her Indian Blue counterpart.
 She is similarly coloured to the Java Green cock, but her greens are more muted.
 Of course she also doesn’t have the cock’s long train with ocelli (eye spots) – the hen’s tail feathers have a heavy dark barring.